 This policy applies to all opportunities, including full-time, internship and part-time positions.

-Career Services defines any third party staffing to be any organization recruiting on behalf of, or providing any recruitment services to, another organization.
-If you or your company falls into this category, please see the details below on our policy regarding third party staffing firms.
+Career Services defines any third-party staffing as any organization recruiting on behalf of, or providing any recruitment services to, another organization.
+If you or your company falls into this category, please see the details below on our policy regarding third-party staffing firms.

 Please create an employer profile on Handshake and request access to Saint Louis University.
 After requesting access, a Career Services staff member will review and respond to the employer profile in Handshake.